asciamanna/asciamanna.github.io/_posts/2021-08-27-refactoring-the-parrot-kata.md

 <img src="/img/parrot-kata/header-image.jpg" alt="The Parrot Kata" class="img-responsive" />

 Code katas provide an opportunity to practice our software development skills, recognize patterns, and learn how to apply practices.
-In general professional software engineers spend too little time practicing.
+In general, we professional software engineers don't spend enough time practicing.
 Code katas are one way we can practice.
 The Parrot Kata is based on a code sample in [Martin Fowler](https://martinfowler.com/)'s Refactoring book.
 It is inspired by Monty Python's Flying Circus [Dead Parrot sketch](https://en.wikipedia.org/wiki/Dead_Parrot_sketch).
 <!--more-->

 ## Code Smells & Refactorings